mkalte666/mkalte.me/source/sites/index.md

 To the central shitposting hub of Tactical Shitposting Operations!

 ### Who we are?
-We are a somehow small group of creatures that crawled out of the ashes of a previous community.
+We are a somehow small group of creatures that crawled out of the deepest caves of the internet.
 Since then we have grown a bit, met new people.

 We are trying to host some game nights now and then, but, as of the moment i type this, we have no scheudle for that.